 So if you are planning a trip to visit Mount Rushmore, let me share my experience with you.
 I want you to have all the important details you need to know to have the best experience possible.

-The lighting ceremony is a nightly presentation that ends with the climactic display of lights on the faces of George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
+The lighting ceremony is a nightly presentation that tells about the contributions each president made during his years of service.
+It tells of the challenges the country was going through at the time and how their leadership helped overcome those trials.
+It ends with the climactic display of lights on the faces of George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
 The dark sky contrasting the illuminated faces is stunning.

 The lighting ceremony takes place nightly beginning the Friday before Memorial Day and runs through September 30th.